seofernando25/sutil/README.md

 ## What is Sutil
-Sutil is python repo made with the sole purpose of having a highly readable implementation of general purpose programming functions.
+Sutil is my personal python repo made with the sole purpose of having a way to remind me how to do stuff in case I forget it 👍
-Maybe it's personal, maybe it's public, I just wanted to have a place I can go whenever I forget how to do some basic stuff.

-## What this library is for

-- Provides examples of small usefully functions for general purpose projects
-- See highly readable (and more than always not optimal) implementations of diverse algorithms

-## "You should have or add this"

-Yeah I'm working on it... feel free to add anything you like 🙂

 ## Roadmap